Distance in the Ellipticity Graph: Definitions and Supporting Results

 \subsection{The ellipticity graph}

-The vertices of the ellipticity graph are cyclic words and equivalence classes of free splittings.
-We begin by defining the notation we will use for the free group and for cyclic words. \begin{notn} For any set $X$, let $X\cup X^{-1}$ denote the set $X\times\{1,-1\}$ containing the elements of $X$ and their formal inverses. \end{notn}
+The vertices of the ellipticity graph are conjugacy classes of elements and equivalence classes of free product decompositions.
+We begin by defining the notation we will use for the free group and for cyclic words.